Brennan-Clinch/Project2/Business Analysis.md

 contingency table for sharecategory

+From the table, it appears that for the Business channel, most shares were less than 1400 and the least were greater than 3800.

 Let’s now create bar plots of the number of images based on the new variable which is the category of shares based on the number of them.

 ``` r
 g<-ggplot(data=trainData,aes(x=num_imgs,fill=sharecategory))